Magna Carta Liberatum

 Most great change comes about as the result of conflict of one sort or another and never is this more so than in the realm of politics and subsequent alterations in the balance of power.
 Now and again such change creates a legacy that goes far beyond its original intent and indeed the imagination of its protagonists - the meeting between King John I and his Barons on the field of Runnymede on 15 June 1215, and the document it produced is one of those moments.

-John Lackland as he was to become known, was crowned King vof England on 6 April 1199, but it had not been an uncontested coronation and in an attempt to impose his will in 1203 he waged war against those who advocated the claim of his 15 year old nephew, Arthur of Brittany.
-His campaign was only a partial success at best but during it he had taken possession of Arthur and following an argument during which the young boy had insulted him to his face John had him, murdered.
+John Lackland as he was to become known, was crowned King of England on 6 April 1199, but it had not been an uncontested coronation and so to impose his authority in 1203 he waged war against those who advocated the claim of his 15-year-old nephew, Arthur of Brittany.
+His campaign was only a partial success at best but during it he had taken possession of Arthur and following an argument during which the young boy had insulted him to his face John had him murdered.

 John was to equate his murder of a child with the reassertion of his authority and flushed with success now refused to pay homage to his titular overlord Philip Augustus of France, but he soon proved himself no General and in the war that followed he was to lose the provinces of Maine, Anjou, and most of Poitou.

 To those of the Barons who had served under his brother Richard the Lionheart it was a costly and unprecedented humiliation but determined to regain his lost territories and restore his prestige John continued to wage war and the taxes raised to pay for it soared, an imposition acceptable to those required to pay it only if the plunder that comes from military success compensates and more.
 But there were few victories and John was soon being mockingly referred to as ‘Soft Sword.'